 But here’s another thing I really liked: their retreat to the bar and their formation once they got there.
 They sat in a circle.

 Why is this neat?
 Because scholars have found that male and female friendships tend to be different.
 Male friendships tend to be more “shoulder-to-shoulder” than “face-to-face.”
 Men are more likely to get together and do stuff: they watch football together, go out and play pool, have poker nights, etc. Women are more likely to spend time just talking, confessing, disclosing, and being supportive of each other’s feelings.

 The benefits of friendship are strongly related to self-disclosure.
 And so men’s friendships — if they don’t involve actual intimacy — often don’t offer the same boost to physical and well-being as women’s friendships.
 The fact that these guys sit down together at a bar, in a circle, in order to engage in some face-to-face time after their shoulder-to-shoulder time… well, that’s really nice to me.

-Thanks to Rebecca H. for submitting the commercial!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Rebecca H. for submitting the commercial!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.